Halfway to our goal: How we travelled to 25 Countries in 18 months

 Taking a break from travel

 We have three main reasons for pressing 'pause', One; It became evident as time passed we were missing a base; a place to call home.
 We needed the place where you close the door and are yourself, where you practice self-care, where you relax 100 percent.
-We enjoy the company of friends and family but discovered we also cherish quiet alone time.
+We enjoy the company of friends and family but discovered we also cherish quiet alone time, just the two of us in familiar surroundings.
 We needed a base where we can recharge and prepare for new adventures.
 Second; we must replenish our bank account before deciding on our next travel move.
 Despite attempts at budgeting, funds disappear quickly on the road.
 If you are budgeting for long term travel remember to include tedious expenses like passport renewals, vaccines, travel insurance, international drivers license, luggage fees, airport transfers, parking, currency exchange fees, and storage fees if you decide to store your belongings while away.
 Third; we needed a break from taking a break.
 At times, we experienced an overload of new impressions.
-To fully appreciate the marvelous places in the world we have found we need more day to day to contrast with the beauty and bounty.
+To fully appreciate the marvellous places in the world we have found we need more day to day to contrast with the beauty and bounty.
 We want to enjoy the ride and not be overwhelmed with quantity rather than quality.
 We will likely opt for shorter periods of travel while maintaining a base.
-Speaking of the term "break”, I believe many people assumed we were on a constant holiday.
-Our goal with 5050 as a project is a lifestyle change we are trying to adapt, to experiences more and own less, a minimalist lifestyle.
-At times it felt like a full-time job and despite what people might think, the fancy drinks on endless beaches were few and far between.
-I hope I am not complaining too much and we did have a very relaxing time in Thailand so please do not feel sorry for us.
-Just trying to keep it real :)
+Speaking of the term "break”, I believe many people assumed we had won the lottery and were on constant holiday.
+At times it has felt like a full-time job keeping track of all the details of life on the road.
+We can assure you the fancy drinks on endless beaches were few and far between, although we did have a very relaxing time in Thailand so please do not feel sorry for us.
+We choose this life.
+Part of our goal with this 5050 project is to embrace a lifestyle change we want to adapt; to experience more and own less.

 Entering real life after travel

 What is it like to re-enter real life?
 It has been challenging but we have also enjoyed the process.
-We had next to no furniture to return to, so the good folks at Ikea were happy to see us.
 We arrived in Vancouver at the end of April and found an apartment in the West End available for June 1st.
 Our very good friends Dagny and Philippe came to our rescue and we formed a small commune in their home in Vernon for the month of May.
 It was super cozy and we are very thankful.
-We sorted our storage in 100 Mile House (another good story which may end up in a book someday).
+We sorted our storage in 100 Mile House.
 We donated more stuff, moved the rest to Vernon and went through things one more time to downsize as much as possible.
+We had very little furniture to return to, so the good folks at Ikea were happy to see us.
+Practical and affordable.

 Working towards and planning for more travel

-We have signed a one-year lease and have started working again in photography, web and graphic design.
-Di secured a three-month full-time accounting position.
+We signed a one-year lease and are coming up on two and a half years in our cosy West End apartment.
+It really feels like home.
+I am again working in photography, web and graphic design, supplemented with a few shifts at Starbucks.
+Di secured a three-month full-time finance position, which evolved to consecutive long term contracts between our travels.
 Our plan is working out nicely so far and our long-term goal is to be able to travel for 2-3 months a year.
 Friends often ask; where to next?
-We know we will be going to New Zealand at some point and we would most likely do some island hopping in the South Pacific.
+We know we will be going to New Zealand, ideally as our 50th country to bookend the adventure with our good friends the Duleys.
+We would like to do some island hopping in the South Pacific.
 Australia, Central, and South America along with Mexico and Caribbean are also on our radar.
-With it looking more and more like Emma will be moving to Denmark, I will have a hard time keeping Di away from Northern Europe and Scandinavia.
+Although, as Emma is now living in Copenhagen at least until the summer of 2022, I will have a hard time keeping Di away from Northern Europe and Scandinavia.
 Lots to look forward to.
-Stay tuned.
-Twenty-five photos in the post... keep scrolling.
+We have now begun to focus on the business of owning a travel blog and are learning more and more.
+With our deadline fast approaching, we are in the beginning stages, offering our apartment for sublet and working on potential itineraries.
+Tentative departure - November 1, 2019.
+Stay tuned for updates.
+A total of twenty-five photos in the post... so keep scrolling.